Firearms Registry requirements apply from 24 June 2023

-Find out what to do if your firearm or licence card is lost, stolen or destroyed, or you want to surrender or destroy a firearm.
+Find out what to do if your firearm or licence card is lost, stolen or destroyed, or you want to destroy a firearm.

 If your firearm or licence card is lost or stolen